 I had a role in Wellington Musical Theatre’s production of “Beauty and the Beast” and we were opening in two days time.
 I really wanted to do the show, so John made a date for my operation two days after the season ended.

-I had a week in hospital and a friend looked after me for the next 3 weeks.
-John removed 26cms of large bowel and 4cms of small bowel, along with my appendix.
+I had a week in the hospital and a friend looked after me for the next 3 weeks.
+John removed 26cms of large bowel and 4cms of the small bowel, along with my appendix.

 I can’t explain why, but I was never afraid.
 I describe it as an adventure, wondering what each step would be like as it approached.
 I gave myself completely to the people I was entrusted to, and they were wonderful.